 Sec.
 4.01.
 The grievant or the respondent or both may submit a written appeal of a final decision by a GHB within 20 working days of the receipt of the decision.
-If the Sr. Associate Dean for Faculty & Faculty Development is not a respondent, then the appeal shall be submitted to the Sr. Associate Dean for Faculty & Faculty Development.
-If the Sr. Associate Dean for Faculty & Faculty Development is a respondent, the appeal shall be submitted to the Provost.
+If the ISR Director is not a respondent, the appeal shall be submitted to the ISR Director.
+If the ISR Director is a respondent, the appeal shall be submitted to the Provost.
 Either party may submit an appeal contingent upon the other party's appealing.
 If both parties submit contingent appeals, the appeals shall be treated as withdrawn.

 Sec.
 4.02.
 An appeal shall be decided on the record made before the GHB.
-When necessary, in the judgment of the person deciding the appeal, the proceedings may be remanded to the GHB to receive new information.
+When necessary in the judgment of the person deciding the appeal, the proceedings may be remanded to the GHB to receive new information.
 A remand for new information shall be granted on the request of the grievant or the respondent only on a showing that the information could not, in the exercise of reasonable diligence, have been presented when the record was made.
 A remand shall set the times for further GHB proceedings, including any revised final GHB decision.